macias/AmbientLightSensor/README.md

 The weak point?
 Oh well, Google API does not have a concept of applying system-wide settings (just setting them).

 At that point, this almost finished project, simply died.
-Because for any method (or rather trick) that could somehow fool Android and apply brightness, I counter-scenario (not even corner case) for which this or that method will fail.
+Because for any method (or rather trick) that could somehow fool Android and apply brightness, I know counter-scenario (not even corner case) for which this or that method will fail.

 ## Further development

-I left some "under development" comment, for easier continuation, but I doubt it will happen.
+I left some "under development" comments for easier continuation, but I doubt it will happen.
 If (!)
 I find some new trick of applying brightness (system-wide), sure, but until then -- this code is dead.

 Use it, if you like, or let me know if you found out some new way to APPLY system settings in Android.